pryv/dev-site/source/guides/webhooks.md

 You can add a "shared secret" to the Pryv.io webhooks that your application trusts.
 This means that when you will be receiving a webhook notification, you can validate the provided secret and discard the request if it is not trustworthy.

 This secret can be provided in the same way as the username, illustrated above.
-In this example, we use the path parameters to store the secret:
+In this example, we use the path parameter to store the secret:

 ```json
 {